Chapter Five

 “And he lives in Hong Kong?”

 Mr. Lo nodded again looking up at the piece of sky.
-“Do you think we could fix it without getting any permits?”
+“Do you think we could fix this place up without getting any permits?”

 “We could try.”